akinomyoga/ble.sh/README.md

 echo 'source ~/.local/share/blesh/ble.sh' >> ~/.bashrc
 ```

-The build process integrates multiple Bash script files into a single Bash script `ble.sh`,
+The build process integrates multiple Bash script files into a single Bash script `ble.sh` with pre-processing,
 place other module files in appropriate places, and strip code comments for shorter initialization time.

 Note: This does not involve any C/C++/Fortran compilations and generating binaries, so C/C++/Fortran compilers are not needed.
 Some people seem to bilindly believe that one always need to use `make` with C/C++/Fortran compilers to generate binaries.
 They complain about `ble.sh`'s make process, but it comes from the lack of knowledge on the general principle of `make`.
-C/C++ programs in the repository is used to update the Unicode character table from the Unicode database when a new Unicode standard appears.
+You may find C/C++ programs in the repository, but they are used to update the Unicode character table from the Unicode database when a new Unicode standard appears.
 The generated table is included in the repository:
 [`canvas.GraphemeClusterBreak.sh`](https://github.com/akinomyoga/ble.sh/blob/master/src/canvas.GraphemeClusterBreak.sh),
 [`canvas.c2w.musl.sh`](https://github.com/akinomyoga/ble.sh/blob/master/src/canvas.c2w.musl.sh),